singularityhub/singularity-python/README.md

       optional arguments:
-        -h, --help            show this help message and exit --image IMAGE         full path to singularity image (for use with --package)
+        -h, --help            show this help message and exit --image IMAGE         full path to singularity image (for use with --package and --tree)
+        --images IMAGES       full path to singularity images/packages,separated with commas (for use with --difftree)
         --docker2singularity DOCKER
                               name of Docker image to export to Singularity (does not include runscript cmd)